chiradeep/netscaler-autoscale-lambda/scenarios/vpx_single_zone/README.md

  - `nat_eips` - list of Elastic IP ids (if any are provisioned)

-# Use Lambda with a pre-existing VPC, VPX and ASG
-Copy `lambda.tf` and the `lambda` subdirectory to a different location and make changes appropriately to the inputs in `lambda.tf`.
-Also take a look at `lambda/variables.tf` to verify that the defaults are correct.
-If not add the correct variable values to `lambda.tf.
-You will still require access to the output of `make package-lambda` (`bundle.zip`) and `make package-config` (`config.zip`) in a directory above the `lambda.tf` location.

 # BUGS
 `terraform destroy` may hang while trying to destroy the VPC.
 This is because creating the lambda function automatically creates an ENI (unknown to terraform).
 Deleting the lambda does not delete the ENI.
 This may be fixed in later versions of terraform (> v0.8.1)

-# TODO
-* Install the license file in the VPX from an S3 bucket.
-New VPXs do not come with license files already installed